JorgePe/DIY-PU-Sensor/README.md

 changes, this is open source after all).

-I will later detail what is needed to be changed but essentially it is the definition of the Serial1 device used in the Arduino convention (not all boards have the same number of internal UARTS so a program compiled for Atmega32u will have Serial1 mapped different than the same program compild for ESP32 or RP2040.
+I will later detail what is needed to be changed but essentially it is the definition of the Serial1 device used in the Arduino convention (not all boards have the same number of internal UART's so a program compiled for Atmega32u will have Serial1 mapped different than the same program compiled for ESP32 or RP2040.

 I also added to my fork a custom sensor class (two files: CustomSensor.h and CustomSensor.cpp)